taiojia/playback/docs/environment.md

     compute10.maas \
     prepare-host

-Using `playback-env --help` to see details.
+Using `env-deploy --help` to see details.